 Pamela is Chair Elect of the Association of Teachers of Singing, where she has also served as Editor of the Annual Review magazine.
-Her work there includes researching and commissioning articles, interviews and reviews of the leading singing teachers and pedagogues, publishing them in our Newsletters and Annual Review magazine.
+Her work there includes researching and commissioning articles, interviews and reviews of the leading singing teachers and pedagogues, editing and publishing them in the Newsletters and Annual Review magazine.
 For the Annual Review she interviewed Michael Rosen about his experiences with Speech and Language Therapy, and the directors of English National Opera’s Breathe programme, for sufferers of Long Covid.
 She is also a member of the British Voice Association and the ISM.

 Concurrently, Pamela has worked as principal animateur for English Pocket Opera Company since 2013, leading opera education workshops for thousands of school children across London in their renowned “SingFest” series, which culminate in large-scale performances of operas at venues including the Royal Albert Hall, for which Pamela sang the roles of Juliet (Romeo and Juliet), Euridice (Orfeo ed Euridice), and Titania (The Fairy Queen), and former London 2012 Olympics stadium the Copper Box Arena, for which Pamela acted as producer and sang the role of Micaëla (Carmen), in partnership with the Royal Opera House.